 Joni Salomon: Oftentimes, a wage assignment is issued regarding the amount that one party is ordered to pay in child support or spousal support.
 The wage assignment is served upon the employer of the payor spouse and the amount of child support and/or spousal support gets taken out of their paycheck automatically.

 If a divorcing father loves his child but suspects that he may not be the biological father, what are the pros and cons of paternity testing?

-There can be three fathers in California, so even though you may not be the biological father, if that child feels that you're his father, having a paternity test will have no affect on you being deemed the father.
+Joni Salomon: There can be three fathers in California, so even though you may not be the biological father, if that child feels that you’re his father, having a paternity test will have no effect on you being deemed the father.
 The courts look at the best interest of the child.
 Taking a paternity test would likely cause more problems if the child considers you his father.